-Setup is fast and easy - plugging cables into their appropriate ports is all that is entailed.
-Because the KN1108VA / KN1116VA intercepts keyboard input directly, there is no need to get involved in complex installation routines or to be concerned with incompatibility problems.
+Setup is fast and easy; plugging cables into their appropriate ports is all that is entailed.
+Because the switch intercepts keyboard input directly, there is no need to get involved in complex software installation routines, or to be concerned with incompatibility problems.

-Since the KN1108VA / KN1116VA's firmware is upgradable over the Internet, you can stay current with the latest functionality improvements simply by downloading firmware updates from our website as they become available.
+Since the firmware is upgradeable over the Net, you can stay current with the latest functionality improvements simply by downloading firmware updates from our website as they become available.

-With its advanced security features, the KN1108VA / KN1116VA is the fastest, most reliable, most cost effective way to remotely access and manage widely distributed multiple computer installations.
+With its powerful security features, the KVM over IP switch provides the fastest, most reliable, most cost effective way to remotely access and manage widely distributed multiple server installations.